amanwin/SimpleLinearRegression/README.md

-# Building a Simple Linear Regression model
+# Building a Simple Linear Regression model using statsmodels library

 Dataset can be downloaded from below: